SemDiff4BinaryDetection/SemDiff4BinaryDetection/README.md

 ![plot](/figs/clang_extra.jpg)

-In this experiment, we compile the same dataset with the different compilers (CLANG and GCC) with same optimizaiton levels.
+In this experiment, we compile the same dataset with the different compilers (CLANG and GCC) with same optimizaiton levels (O0,O1,O3,Os).
+And we select different pairs for similarity comparison.
+For example, CLANG O1 vs. GCC O0 means we compare the two binaries, one compiled using CLANG O1 and another compiled using GCC O0.
 The results in Table 6 show that SemDiff achieves the best detection performance on average.
 For the cases where SemDiff performs less well, Asm2vec achieves the best precision@1 score even though SemDiff has close results.
 On average, SemDiff